-High Court injunctions for motorways and major A roads
+High Court injunction for motorways and major A roads

-Parts of the strategic road network have been targeted by protesters recently and we now have two injunctions in place as part of our continuing and determined attempts to prevent disruption to England’s busiest roads.
+Parts of the strategic road network have been targeted by protesters and we have an injunction in place as part of our continuing and determined attempts to prevent disruption to England’s busiest roads.

 We’re working with the police to keep disruption to the public to a minimum.
 Millions of people rely on the strategic road network every day and they have a right to expect it to operate as it should.